ehansen247/FinancialLiteracyApp/README.md

 ## Components
 The app contains 5 components: A dictionary, daily report, financial calculator, budgeting tool, and curriculum.

-### Today's Report
-Displays the top headline from Bloomberg Markets and daily change in the Dow Jones, NASDAQ, and the S&P 500 indices. *Requires a secure HTTPS connection*.

-### Curriculum
-The curriculum includes 10 different sections - credit, debt, retirement, savings/budgeting, etc. Navigate between sections to read information repackaged from sites like [Investopedia](https://www.investopedia.com "Investopedia Homepage").

 ### Dictionary
 A scrollable table of 100 common financial terms.
 Includes a dynamic search bar allowing users to find terms within the table.
 Click on the term's title to read its definition and star the term to include it in your Favorited tab.

+### Today's Report
+Displays the top headline from Bloomberg Markets and daily change in the Dow Jones, NASDAQ, and the S&P 500 indices. *Requires a secure HTTPS connection*.

+### Learn On Your Own
+The curriculum includes 10 different sections - credit, debt, retirement, savings/budgeting, etc. Navigate between sections to read information repackaged from sites like [Investopedia](https://www.investopedia.com "Investopedia Homepage").

-### Financial Calculators
+### Financial Calculator
 The financial calculator allows users to calculate simple/compound interest, cash flow, leverage ratio, and doubling time.
 Each calculation requires the user to fill in input fields.
 If you're unsure of what each field means, press explain to pull up a definition.

-### Budget
+### Budgeting Tool
 The budget walkthrough allows the user to calculate their total income (Salary, Interest payments, etc.), total flexible and fixed expenses, and then see a final net income report.

 ### TODO: